Rupert's Pink Clusterhead Pinks

 Clusters of pretty rose-pink blooms with fringed petal edges, rise up on dark stems in summer over grass-like foliage; tidy, compact form is great for rock gardens or containers

 Rupert's Pink Clusterhead Pinks has masses of beautiful clusters of rose frilly flowers with pink overtones and black calyces at the ends of the stems from early to late summer, which are most effective when planted in groupings.
 Its attractive grassy leaves remain bluish-green in color throughout the year.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Rupert's Pink Clusterhead Pinks is an herbaceous evergreen perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.